 A fellow Great British Menu alum, Danni gushes about the area around Moira, which is “surrounded by some of the best produce we have [in Northern Ireland]” name-checking specifically Peter Hannan, Abernethy Butter, Ispini charcuterie and Armagh’s iconic apples.
 With opening day imminent and hungry hoards clambering to make reservations, Danni is remaining focused on the known present, rather than the uncertain future.
 “I feel there is a quiet confidence in Northern Ireland now around the quality of produce, hospitality and food tourism offering we have here.
 The Year of Food & Drink laid good foundations and we need to continue to build on that”.

 Despite the B-word looming, the town remains positive for all that is coming down the line.
-Stewart and Barbara Hughes, the couple behind Ruby Blue Potato Vodka (one of our 25 must-try Irish drinks!) will open a bar and distillery called The Still House within the coming months too.
+Stewart and Barbara Hughes, the couple behind Ruby Blue Potato Vodka (one of our 25 must-try Irish drinks!) have just opened a bar and distillery called The Still House.

 Though visitors from the South have long crossed the border in search of bargains in Newry or Lisburn’s Sainsbury’s, we cannot think of a more fitting excuse to explore Northern Ireland right now than making Moira your first port of call.